 Non-surgical treatments are sometimes recommended for dogs that are affected by subtle pathology, and in dogs having no evidence of current elbow incongruity or radio-ulnar conflict.
 The cornerstones of non-surgical treatment are body weight management, physiotherapy, exercise modification, and medication (anti-inflammatory pain killers).
 These same techniques are also important in the short-term management of dogs who are treated surgically, although the primary surgical aim is to minimize the requirement for long-term exercise restriction and medication.

-At Fitzpatrick Referrals, we have fully qualified physiotherapists and hydrotherapists formulating protocols for treatment of all forms of joint disease, including those patients not surgically treated and for postoperative rehabilitation of surgical patients.
-The protocols are custom designed to optimise outcomes.
-Physiotherapy will not cure arthritis or on its own remove pain, but it can significantly help mobility and improve function for arthritic joints; and it can significantly improve outcomes achieved after surgery.
+At Fitzpatrick Referrals, we have a team of chartered physiotherapists and hydrotherapists formulating protocols for treatment of all forms of joint disease, including those patients not surgically treated and for postoperative rehabilitation of surgical patients.
+The protocols are custom designed to your dog to optimise outcomes.
+Physiotherapy will not cure any arthritic changes in the joint or on its own remove pain, but it can significantly help mobility and improve function for arthritic joints; and it can significantly improve outcomes achieved after surgery.

 Surgical treatments for elbow dysplasia

-Arthroscopic fragment removal: In some cases, the problem at the time of diagnosis is confined to an isolated fragment of the coronoid process of the ulna.
-In dogs having fragment removal alone (a keyhole procedure), the CT scan and arthrosopy will have shown no evidence of current elbow incongruity or radio-ulnar conflict, and any remaining coronoid process will have been assessed as having a low risk for stress microfracture.
+In some cases, the problem at the time of diagnosis is confined to an isolated fragment of the coronoid process of the ulna.
+In dogs having arthroscopic fragment removal alone the CT scan and arthrosopy will have shown no evidence of current elbow incongruity or radio-ulnar conflict, and any remaining coronoid process will have been assessed as having a low risk for stress microfracture.
 The majority of dogs will make a rapid clinical improvement after arthroscopic fragment removal, and in some cases this improvement will be maintained in the long term.
-The long-term prognosis is dependent on the degree of osteoarthritis in the rest of the elbow joint and this is discussed on an individual basis.
+The long-term prognosis is dependent on the degree of osteoarthritis in the remainder of the elbow joint and this is discussed by your orthopaedic clinician on an individual basis.

 Picture 19 and video 10: This image and video represents the effect of a bi-oblique dynamic proximal ulnar osteotomy on the medial coronoid process